-Iss ues (and Supporting Information Sources): Potentially Significant Effects Not Identified in Prior IS/MND Potentially Substantial Increase in Severity of Significant Impact Identified in Prior IS/MND Sponsor Declines to Adopt Feasible Mitigation Measures or Alternatives No New or More Severe Significant Effects ILTURAL RESOURCES - Would the oject: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? $\boxtimes$ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? $\boxtimes$ c) Disturb any human remains, including those interred outside of formal cemeteries? $\boxtimes$
+CL sues (and Supporting Information Sources): JLTURAL RESOURCES - Would the oject: Potentially Significant Effects Not Identified in Prior IS/MND Potentially Substantial Increase in Severity of Significant Impact Identified in Prior IS/MND Sponsor Declines to Adopt Feasible Mitigation Measures or Alternatives No New or More Severe Significant Effects a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? \boxtimes b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? c) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes